ryanpeh/SmartNUS/docs/UserGuide.md

 #### 4.1.2.
 Add a Multiple Choice Question: `mcq`

 Adds a multiple choice question to the question bank.
+Required Parameters:
+* `qn/` The MC Question statement
+* `opt/` The incorrect choices.
+3 in total.
+* `ans/` The correct choice.
+1 in total.
+* `i/` The importance of the question for the user.
+An integer between 1 and 3.
+3 signifies the highest importance and 1 signifies the lowest importance.

+Optional Parameters:
+* `t/` The tags of the question

 Format: `mcq qn/QUESTION opt/OPTION1 opt/OPTION2 opt/OPTION3 ans/ANSWER i/IMPORTANCE [t/TAG]`